rpm-software-management/rpm/docs/manual/users_and_groups.md

 ## Limitations

-At this time, rpm only supports the `u` and `g` directives of sysusers.d format and ignores others.
+At this time, rpm only supports the `u`, `g` and (since RPM 4.20) `m` directives of sysusers.d format and ignores others.
 If other directives are needed, the package will need to call systemd-sysusers with the correct arguments manually.

 ## Technical details